sumgwork/Node_Tennis_Tourney/README.md

 > Helper functions are a collection of pure functions aiding to the solution.

 > Tried simulating a redux like pattern where the program state is managed at one place and can be updated only through an incremental method.

+> Concepts like pipe (or compose) and closure implemented in some helper functions

 ## What's not been covered / What can be improved